CaoAssignments/cse199-wi21-justinyaodu/concepts.md

 ### optimization

-Minimizing or maximizing some quantity under the constraints given in the problem.
+Minimizing or maximizing some quantity, under the constraints given in the problem.
 Often involves use of the `min` and `max` functions.

 ### path